LogtalkDotOrg/logtalk.org/_posts/2019-12-02-generating-code-coverage-reports.md

 But how do we generate a nice HTML report as linked above?
-First, we use the [`logtalk_tester`](https://logtalk.org/man/logtalk_tester.html) automation script to generate a code coverage report in XML format:
+First, we use the [`logtalk_tester`](https://logtalk.org/man/logtalk_tester.html) automation script to run the tests and generate a code coverage report in XML format:

 ```bash
 $ cd logtalk/tools/diagrams